 By the end of Field Methods and Linguistic Analysis, students will be able to elicit, record and transcribe linguistic data by working with a speaker of a nonwestern language; use external sources plus the elicited data to formulate explanatory hypotheses; test those hypotheses against available data and refine them.
-Offered in Dallas, Texas at Graduate Institute of Applied Linguistics.
-GIAL course number is AL 5406.
+Offered in Dallas, Texas at Dallas International University.
+DIU course number is AL 5406.

-Prerequisites: LI 401 Principles of Articulatory and Acoustic Phonetics, LI 402 Principles of Phonological Analysis, LI 403b Principles of Grammatical Analysis (b), LI 405 Second Language and Culture Acquisition
+Prerequisites: LI 401 Principles of Articulatory and Acoustic Phonetics, LI 402 Principles of Phonological Analysis, LI 403b Principles of Grammatical Analysis (b), LI 405 Second

+Language and Culture Acquisition